THE STRUCTURE OF GOVERNMENT

 In the National Assembly there are "Portfolio" Committees which shadow government departments - for each government department/portfolio there is a portfolio committee.
-For example there is a Portfolio Committee on Housing which addresses issues which relate to the Department of Housing.
+For example there is a Portfolio Committee on Employment and Labour which addresses issues which relate to the Department of Employment and Labour.
 The National Council of Provinces (NCOP) has equivalent Committees, known as "Select" Committees.
 But unlike the National Assembly committees, there is not always one committee per government department/portfolio but a cluster.
 For example the Security and Justice Select Committee deals with the portfolios of Justice, Safety and Security as well as Defence.

 Committees in the provincial legislatures